 Accessing the local Entity Store by using DirectQuery

-In Microsoft Dynamics 365 for Finance and Operations, you can create Microsoft Power BI reports by using Open Data Protocol (OData) endpoints that are exposed via data entities.
+You can create Microsoft Power BI reports by using Open Data Protocol (OData) endpoints that are exposed via data entities.
 Despite the limitations of this approach, the Entity Store still supports it for legacy solutions.
 However, DirectQuery is now the preferred method for sourcing data for analytical solutions.
 For more information about the benefits and limitations of DirectQuery, see Use DirectQuery in Power BI Desktop.

 When you use Power BI Desktop, you can create a report in your development or test environment by connecting directly to the local Entity Store database.
 When you're satisfied with the report, your administrator can help you migrate it to your production environment.
 The rest of this section walks you through this process.